EnterpriseDB/tpa/architectures/lib/OPTIONS.md

 ## Distribution

-You may optionally specify ``--distribution Debian`` (or RedHat, or Ubuntu).
+You may optionally specify ``--distribution <label>`` to specify the OS to be used on the cluster's instances.
+The value is case-sensitive.

+The selected platform determines which distributions are available, and which one is used by default.
+For more details, see ``tpaexec info platforms/<platformname>``.

-You may optionally specify ``--minimal`` if you want to use the stock distribution images instead of TPA images that have Postgres and other software preinstalled.
+In general, you should be able to use "Debian", "RedHat", and "Ubuntu" to select TPA images that have Postgres and other software preinstalled (to reduce deployment times).
+To use stock distribution images instead, append "-minimal" to the label, e.g., "Debian-minimal".

-For brevity, you can also use ``--os Debian-minimal``.
+For brevity, you can also use ``--os`` instead of ``--distribution``.

-The default is Debian.
-The value is case-sensitive, and must correspond to a supported distribution for the selected platform.
-See ``tpaexec info platforms/<platformname>`` for details.
+This option is not meaningful for the "bare" platform, where TPAexec has no control over what distribution is installed.

 ## 2ndQuadrant repositories